qqmath/SIMPSON-CARTOON-CLASSIFICATION/README.md

 # SIMPSON-CARTOON-CLASSIFICATION
-Identification of the Simpson characters in images  using Kaggle The Simpsons Characters Data, Torchvision (PyTorch), ResNet18
+Identification of the Simpson characters in images  using Kaggle The Simpsons Characters Data from https://www.kaggle.com/datasets/kostastokis/simpsons-faces, Torchvision (PyTorch), ResNet18